UEFA Europa League round of 16 draw: all you need to know

 Who is involved?

-The 16 winners of the round of 32 ties, which will be decided on 24 and 25 February.
+The 16 winners of the round of 32 ties, which will be finalised on 25 February.

 Dynamo Kyiv (UKR) / Club Brugge (BEL)